samo1petar/deepcluster/README.md

 Note: `data` parameter needs to point to one level above directory with images.
 For example, data='/path/to/dataset', where images are in subdir like '/path/to/dataset/car/image_N.jpg'

 Note: if `save` parameter is set, script will create one dir for every centroid.
 Only the centroids with dominating classes ( > 30% of the same class ) will have class name in dir name.
+It is considered that all other centroids can't be assigned with a single class.

+Note: If seeds are not set, you can expect slightly different results from call to call.
+This is due to random initialization of centroids start position of KMeans algorithm.
+With the given model you should expect around 75% accuracy.

 For docker run (build image first)
 ```